 If you opt to pay your premium in installments – typically, the options are 1, 2, or 4 installment payment plans – installment fees apply.
 The amount of the fee varies by state to account for transaction costs.
-For homeowners insurance in Florida and Louisiana, it’s $3 per installment and in California, it’s $7 per installment.
+For homeowners insurance in Florida, Louisiana, South Carolina, Mississippi, and Alabama, it’s $3 per installment.

 Most home insurance companies, especially those in catastrophe-exposed states, require a home inspection to ensure the home doesn’t have existing damage and that it meets underwriting requirements.
-We make this super easy by offering self inspections in Florida and Louisiana that cost $15.
+We make this super easy by offering self inspections for our Florida and Louisiana home insurance that cost $15.
 But if you want an inspector to come to your house, an exterior inspection costs $25 and an interior and exterior inspection costs $57.

 In California, exterior inspections are $24, exterior and interior inspections are $44, and if you have a high-value home, the inspection is $175.
 A wildfire inspection is $64.

-When you buy a policy from our carrier – the Kin Interinsurance Network or Kin Interinsurance Nexus Exchange, our carriers, the policy includes a surplus contribution.
+When you buy a policy from Kin Interinsurance Network or Kin Interinsurance Nexus Exchange, our carriers, the policy includes a surplus contribution.
 This fee is approved by Florida regulators and is 10 percent of your premium.
 It’s used for claims and carrier operating costs only – we don’t make any money off of or take a percentage of this contribution.

 In fact, a surplus contribution can save you money over time.
 The more reserves we have to pay claims and cover operating costs, the lower we can keep our prices.